About Racisce Village

 Music and Food Festivals

-If you are walking amongst the numerous olive groves in late October into November, be sure to help the locals harvest their olives.
+If you are walking amongst the numerous olive groves from late October into November, be sure to help the locals harvest their olives.

 Have you been to Racisce?
 Did we miss anything?
 Or are you planning a trip to Racisce?
 What are you looking forward to most there?